SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

     can't be subclassed.
 It is applied to a property, method, or subscript of a class to indicate that those class members can't be overridden in any subclass.

+..
+TODO: Dave may or may not include an example of how to use the 'final' attribute
+    in the guide.
+If he does, include the following sentence:
+    For an example of how to use the ``final`` attribute, see :ref:`Inheritance_FinalMethodsPropertiesAndSubscripts`.

 ``required``
     The ``required`` attribute is applied to a designated or convenience initializer of a class to indicate that every subclass must implement that initializer.